grammyjs/website/site/docs/hosting/cloudflare-workers.md

 4. [D1](https://developers.cloudflare.com/d1/), a queryable relational database at the edge,
 5. [Queues](https://developers.cloudflare.com/queues/), a message queuing service that allows applications to reliably send and receive messages using Cloudflare Workers.

-we can easily create our own Telegram bots, as well as [Web Apps](https://core.telegram.org/bots/webapps), all on the edge, and even for free (with some quotas)!
+In addition, we can develop [Web Apps](https://core.telegram.org/bots/webapps) at the edge.
+The best part of it is that all of this is free within some quotas.

 This guide shows you how you can host your grammY bots on Cloudflare Workers.